umbraco/UmbracoDocs/umbraco-cms/extending/section-trees/trees/README.md

 #### Providing functionality in your Tree Action Views

-You can instruct the Umbraco backoffice to load additional JavaScript resources (eg. angularJS controllers) to use in conjunction with your 'tree action views' by adding a `package.manifest` file in the same folder location as your views.
+You can instruct the Umbraco backoffice to load additional JavaScript resources (eg. AngularJS controllers) to use in conjunction with your 'tree action views' by adding a `package.manifest` file in the same folder location as your views.

 **For example**...